Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 View the following information for all subscriptions assigned to the product:

 * Subscription name - the name of the subscription
-* Owning Team - the team that on and can use the subscription to get access to the product resources
+* Owning Team - the team that owns and can use the subscription to get access to the product resources
 * Plan - the plan name used by the subscription
 * Approval State - the approval given by the provider of the product - Refer to [Subscription approval states](#subscription-approval-states)
 * State - the status of the subscription - Refer to [Subscription status](#subscription-status)
-* Expires - when the subscription is planned to expires in case the plan has a specific number of billing terms.
+* Expires - if the plan has a specific number of billing terms, indicates when the subscription is planned to expire
 * Applications - the number of applications that can use the subscription
-* Invoices - the number of invoices associated with the subscription when the billing feature is activated.
+* Invoices - if the billing feature is activated, indicates the number of invoices associated with the subscription

 Click on the subscription name to display the subscription details information.

+The *subscription details* page provides:

-On the subscription details page, there are links to the product, to the plan, and to the application(s) associated with this subscription.
-Each application is a link that redirects you to the application details page.
-You can also find the subscription usage break down per subscription plan quota.
-This break down allows to see how much has been consumed for the current billing period.
-The bottom of the page displays the subscription history (requested time / last approval / rejection time).
+* Links to the product, the plan, and the application(s) associated with the subscription.
+Each application link redirects you to the *application details* page.
+* Subscription usage breakdown per subscription plan quota.
+This breakdown allows to see how much has been consumed for the current billing period.
+* Subscription history (requested time / last approval / rejection time).

 ### Terminate a subscription